samsface/godot-steam-api/addons/steam_api/readme.md

 Steam integration doesn't work with exported builds straight away.
 You'll have to either:
 - Upload your build to Steam or
 - Create a file in the same directory as your exported build named `steamapp_id.txt` with just your steam app id in it.
 Though do not upload this file as part of your build.

+## Troubleshooting

+- Did you follow the instruction in the project settings Steam tab?
+- Is Steam running?
+- Have you published your acheivments in the SteamWorks console? *Publishing isn't releasing the game, I mean the button that publishes your Store page.*